Transformation of Tax Administrations

 - Reflected why digitalization is attractive to governments, how it can help tax authorities gain additional insight into the economy and taxpayers’ affairs – and thereby help to close the tax gap

 - Discussed how data-driven processes can reduce the administrative burden both on the collecting authority, and, if done correctly, to the taxpayers themselves

 - Exchanged views how to make the process of compliance simpler

-We will address the following areas:
+We addressed the following topics:

 - Handling strategic changes